CTK-code/cyber-sec-obsidian/Docker.md

 docker run -d -e NODE_ENV=development -e url=http://localhost:3001 -p 3001:2368 -v ghost-vol:/var/lib/ghost/content ghost
-	-e: sets the NODE_ENV environment variable to development same with the url ghost-vol:/var/lib/ghost/content: mounts the volume on the host machine <ghost-vol> to the listed directory in the container
+	-e: sets the NODE_ENV environment variable to development same with the url
+	-v: <volume-name>:<conatiner-file-system-location> mounts a volume to the container filesystem if exists or creates one if not.

 ```
 ###### [exec](https://docs.docker.com/reference/cli/docker/container/exec/):